Daphaz/api-ecom-pgsql/README.md

-swagger-ui-express | Generated API docs nodemon | Automatically restarting the node app when file changes rand-token | Generate randoms tokens
+swagger-ui-express | Generated API docs nodemon | Automatically restarting the node app when file changes rand-token | Generate randoms tokens multer | Storage image

+---

+## Version
+>this project will evolve with time and I intend to use it to make the front end with nextjs

+### v1.0.0
+- Users
+- Authentification
+- ResetPassword
+- Products
+- Categorires
+- Addresses
+- Carriers